-(1) Reflects payments based on 100% of his salary as of January 8, 2020, per the terms of the Skinner Agreement.

-(2) Stock options were out of the money (exercise price above stock price as of January 8, 2020, termination date), and therefore there is no value to the acceleration for those options.

-(3) Accelerating the vesting of all outstanding RSUs resulted in the immediate vesting of 13,183 of the currently outstanding RSUs.
-The value of this award was in accordance with ASC 718.

-(4) Represents estimated premiums to be paid under COBRA and the Armada Care Plan.
+- (1) Reflects payments based on 100% of his salary as of January 8, 2020, per the terms of the Skinner Agreement. - (2) Stock options were out of the money (exercise price above stock price as of January 8, 2020, termination date), and therefore there is no value to the acceleration for those options. - (3) Accelerating the vesting of all outstanding RSUs resulted in the immediate vesting of 13,183 of the currently outstanding RSUs. - (4) Represents estimated premiums to be paid under COBRA and the Armada Care Plan.